fuzzykiller/spaservices-snowpack/README.md

 # SpaServices.SnowpackDevServer

 Brings plug'n'play support for Snowpack to ASP.NET Core.
-[Snowpack](https://www.snowpack.dev) is a build tool that enabled lighning-fast development by not packing JS code at all.
+[Snowpack](https://www.snowpack.dev) is a build tool that enabled lightning-fast development by not packing JS code at all.

 ## Usage: